ibm-blockchain-wsc/ImmersionWorkshop/docs/xchaincode.md

 Now that you have instantiated commercial-bond on your locally running fabric, you can...

-## Run a few tests to get familiar with commercial-bond
+## Section 3: Run a few tests to get familiar with commercial-bond

 VSCode IBM Blockchain Platform extension makes it easy for you to test out functions of your smart contract directly inside VSCode.
 Let's run a few tests directly through the functions made visible in the `Fabric Gateways` panel of the IBM Blockchain Platform view.
 Click on all the twisties to reveal the functions of commercial-bond: